eniac/Beaver/README.md

 ### Reproduce Figure 12

-Detailed notes TBA.
+1. Sample measurements for the time to form the external causal chain for intra-DC setting:

-* `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt intra -o config`
+   * Run config phase AND copy the switch command to the CloudLab console: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt intra -o config`
-* `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt intra -o run`
+   * Run measurement with `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt intra -o run`
+     * The results (in nanoseconds) will be saved to `results/latency/latency_intra_<timestamp>.txt`.
+     * For faster experiment runs, each run samples 1000 measurements by default.
+One can run this step multiple times to sample more measurements.
-* `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt intra -o clear`
+   * Run clear phase AND copy the switch command to the CloudLab console: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt intra -o clear`
+   * Expected observation: Typical numbers should be around 10s of us to 100s of us.
+For Beaver, what matters is the minimum, and the sampled measurements should be greater than 33us.

+2. For inter-DC setting:
-* `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt inter -o config`
+   * Run config phase AND copy the switch command to the CloudLab console: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt inter -o config`
-* `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt inter -o run`
+   * Similarly, run the experiment to sample measurement: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt inter -o run`
+     * The results (in nanoseconds) will be saved ti `results/latency/latency_inter_<timestamp>.txt`
-* `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt inter -o clear`
+   * Run clear phase AND copy the switch command to the CloudLab console: `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt inter -o clear`
+   * Expected observation: The typical numbers are around 10s of ms time scale, and much higher than intra-DC values.
+Again, what matters is that measurements are greater than the minimum 33us which should hold trivially.

+3. For internet settings:
    * `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt internet -o config`
    * `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt internet -o run`
    * `python3 beaver.py -u leoyu -k ~/.ssh/leoyu latency -lt internet -o clear`
+   * Expected observation: The concrete numbers may vary because it depends on the physical location of your local desktop.
+Typical values should be 10s of ms. Again, what matters is that measurements are greater than the minimum 33us which should hold trivially.

 ### Reproduce Figure 13